Pylons/pyramid/docs/narr/router.rst

-   ``matched_route`` attributes are added to the request object; the former contains a dictionary representign the matched dynamic elements of the request's ``PATH_INFO`` value, the latter contains the :class:`repoze.bfg.interfaces.IRoute` object representing the route which matched.
+   ``matched_route`` attributes are added to the request object; the former contains a dictionary representign the matched dynamic elements of the request's ``PATH_INFO`` value, the latter contains the :class:`pyramid.interfaces.IRoute` object representing the route which matched.
 The root object associated with the route found is also generated: if the :term:`route configuration` which matched has an associated a ``factory`` argument, this factory is